Neighbours: Cancellation and revival

 In February 2022, it was announced that Channel 5 would be dropping the serial from its schedule later that year, and that production would cease if an alternative British broadcaster was not secured.
-In response to the threat to the series' future, a fan-run petition on Change.org asking Channel 5 to reconsider its decision was launched, which was signed by over 50,000 people, including cast member Lucinda Cowden.
+In response to the threat to the series' future, a fan-run petition on Change.org asking Channel 5 to reconsider its decision was launched, which was signed by more than 50,000 people, including cast member Lucinda Cowden.
 This also sparked "#saveneighbours" to trend on social media.
 Numerous current and former cast members, such as Annie Jones, Natalie Bassingthwaighte and Geoff Paine expressed their sadness online, while Rob Mills called on the Morrison government to step in and help.
 An online campaign was launched to get Barry Crocker's version of the Neighbours theme song to number one in the UK charts.
 The song reached number one on the iTunes chart for almost 24 hours.
 An article in The Sydney Morning Herald noted that following the merger of Viacom and CBS, Channel 5 in the UK and Channel 10 in Australia were owned by the same corporate umbrella.
-However the funding arrangements meant that one part of ViacomCBS was cross-subsidising another.
+However, the funding arrangements meant that one part of ViacomCBS was cross-subsidising another.

 On 3 March 2022, it was confirmed that the show would end after 37 years on air, after production company Fremantle could not obtain a new UK broadcaster.
 Stefan Dennis said of the cancellation, "Simply put, it is all about the quickly changing landscape in the way we view our favourite TV shows.
 Drama on free-to-air television is dying a rapid death because nowadays viewers are used to being able to watch what they want when they want.
 Ultimately, Neighbours is a product in the big business of film and television and like any other business, if a product isn't making money, it will make way for one that will.
 All TV shows come to an end – even the likes of long-time legends such as Coronation Street and Days of Our Lives will eventually cease.
 Survival of these shows is in the viewers' hands."
 Cast member Georgie Stone revealed that she discovered the cancellation on Twitter and was initially unsure whether to believe it, until she was contacted by a producer who told her it was true.
 Fans reported significant upset at the announcement of the end of the series.